 Campuses are building or renovating physical, technology-enabled spaces to support research and learning.
 CNI continues to have a strong focus on spaces that enhance new modes of teaching and learning; for example, spaces configured to support collaborative student projects employing technology and a range of information resources.
 Our interest stresses aligning new services and new technologies within the spaces that have been built to enhance the teaching and learning mission of the institution.
-Spaces that promote the integration of content and technologies into student-produced work in a way that engages them in the academic enterprise (whether media labs, studios, information/learning commons, or specialized classrooms) are a particular focus.
-We are following developments in the emergence of 3-D printing capabilities on campus.
+Spaces that promote the integration of content and technologies into student-produced work in a way that engages students in the academic enterprise (whether media labs, studios, information/learning commons, or specialized classrooms) are a particular focus, highlighted in an article on innovative ways that library spaces, technologies, and services are enabling pedagogical and curricular change published in October, 2014.
+We are following developments in the emergence of MakerSpaces, which may offer capabilities such as 3-D printing on campus.

 Our work also emphasizes how these spaces can provide mechanisms for various professional collaborations to offer student-centered services.
 Librarians, instructional technologists, multi-media specialists, information technologists, and writing center staff are some of the partners who may work together to offer joint services in these types of spaces.
-We co-sponsored a major conference, Designing Libraries for the 21st Century, at the new Hunt Library at North Carolina State University (NCSU) in October 2013, and we are planning a similar conference for next year.
-We are working to take some lessons learned to a broader community through sessions at conferences sponsored by the Association of American Colleges and Universities (AAC&U) and the Society of College and University Planning (SCUP).
+CNI co-sponsored a major conference, Designing Libraries for the 21st Century, at the Taylor Family Digital Library at the University of Calgary in October 2014, and we are planning a similar conference for next year.
+We are working to take some lessons learned to a broader community through webinars and sessions at conferences sponsored by the EDUCAUSE Learning Initiative (ELI) and the Learning Spaces Collaboratory.

 Many institutions are interested in understanding the learning spaces of other campuses when they are planning renovations or new buildings.
 They seek data, photos, floor plans, and service models for new learning spaces, including classrooms, media studios, learning or information commons, and small group collaborative spaces.
-We are working with the ARL Task Force on Facilities, the emerging FLEXSpace project, and the NCSU Learning Space Toolkit's Space Browser to provide a variety of types of useful information about campus spaces.
+We are working with the ARL Task Force on Facilities, the FLEXSpace project, and the North Carolina State University Learning Space Toolkit's Space Browser to provide a variety of useful information about campus spaces.